bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 9. Reboot the diskless node to make it boot onto the new image.

 10. Once the nodes are booted, run the entire computes playbook.
-If you have used Customizing Livenet image, run the playbook with 'nic' and 'set_hostname' roles only.
+    If you have used **Customizing Livenet image** (see below), run the playbook with 'nic' and 'set_hostname' roles only.

 Customizing Livenet image
 ^^^^^^^^^^^^^^^^^^^^^^^^^